 If you are from another discipline, this guide may still be useful to understand the process.

-This is not a intended to be a substitute for guidance provided for specific review methodologies or evidence synthesis techniques, such as Cochrane systematic reviews.
+This is not a intended to be a substitute for guidance provided for specific review methodologies or evidence synthesis techniques, such as Cochrane systematic reviews, for which there is an official Cochrane Handbook for Systematic Reviews of Interventions.
+Chapter 4 relates to Searching for and selecting studies.

 This guide will help students and staff undertaking a thorough review of the literature, whether as part of a dissertation or for a systematic review.
 While many of the examples are drawn from health, medicine and psychology, the principles apply to all subjects.